stjoh1sr2/BuffBud/README.md

 * Installation procedures
 * How to run BuffBud
 ** How to access BuffBud's source code
-* File structure
+* File list
 * Program usage
-* Technologies and Libraries used
+* Technologies and libraries used
 * Special acknowledgements

 ## How to Install